Pintea/save_dds/README.md

 # save_dds
-Tiny code / single function to compress (dxt1/dxt5) and save raw pixel data as a DDS file (using stb_dxt for compression) in C++
+Tiny code / single function to compress and save raw pixel data as a DDS file in C++ (compression is done with stb_dxt)

 RGB data is compressed as DXT1 and RGBA data as DXT5, then saved as a DDS file that should be compatible with all(?)
 DDS loaders.